Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Related Work

-On a large-scale network, fleets of AVs have recently been explored in the context of shared-mobility systems, such as autonomous mobility-on-demand systems \cite{Pavone2012, Spieser2014, Zhang2014}, which abstracts out the low-level vehicle dynamics and considers a queuing theoretic model.
-Low-level vehicle dynamics, however, are crucial, as exhibited by Sadigh, et al. \cite{Sadigh2016} and because many traffic phenomena exhibited at the level of low-level dynamics affect energy consumption, safety, and travel time \cite{Sugiyama2008, Lee2016, Rios2017a, Rios2017b}.
+On a large-scale network, fleets of AVs have been studied for shared-mobility systems, such as autonomous mobility-on-demand~\cite{Pavone2012, Spieser2014, Zhang2014}, which abstracts out the low-level vehicle dynamics and considers a queuing theoretic model.
+Low-level vehicle dynamics, however, are crucial~\cite{Sadigh2016} because many low-level traffic phenomena affect energy consumption, safety, and travel time~\cite{Sugiyama2008, Lee2016, Rios2017a, Rios2017b}.

+\addspace \textbf{Single-lane traffic.} Although single-lane traffic has been studied for decades, the focus has been on modeling and control for local performance (e.g. comfort), rather than system-level performance (e.g. traffic congestion).
+Therefore, we take this to be our starting point.
+Various modeling approaches include closed networks~\cite{Sugiyama2008, Orosz2010, Cui2017, zheng2018smoothing}, open networks~\cite{Ioannou1993, Liang2000, wu2018stabilizing}, different human driving models~\cite{treiber2013traffic}, and different objectives~\cite{Kesting2007a}, To the best of the authors' knowledge, work has achieved an optimal controller in the mixed autonomy setting for single-lane traffic congestion.
+While studies in eco-driving practices provide heuristic guidance to drivers to ease traffic congestion~\cite{CIECA2007, Barth2009}, the characterization of optimality of these practices has received limited attention.

+The most closely related work includes Horn, et al.~\cite{Horn2013} and Stern, et al.~\cite{stern2018dissipation}.
+Horn, et al.~\cite{Horn2013} presents a near-optimal controller for the full autonomy setting.
+Stern, et al.~\cite{stern2018dissipation} presents two hand-designed control laws for the mixed autonomy setting, which incorporate knowledge of the environment and thus we refer to them as model-based control laws.
+These control laws are included in our experiments as baseline methods and are detailed in Appendix~\ref{sec:controllers}.
+In contrast, the approach proposed by this work requires significantly less ``design supervision'' in the form of a reward function, which avoids explicitly employing domain knowledge or mathematical analysis.

+\todoEugene{There's a figure Alex often uses where the ring is depicted with the observed vehicles in blue, the AV in red, and the humans in white.
+I think this might be helpful to include?}